martin-cowie/macaroni/PITCHME.md

 # Compact.

 * 2.8MB on 32bit Linux and 3.8MB on 64bit MacOS.
-* Strings are de-deplicated, and data structures are packed.
+* Strings are de-duplicated, and data structures are packed.

 ---